Programproductions/ExamProCo-aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication

-debugged the blank page to find out I'd  missed the "A" off AMplicy
+debugged the blank page to find out I'd  missed the "A" off Amplify

 got all the pages working